 You don't need to spend a fortune on the latest 4k TV to get an enjoyable movie experience; most monitors deliver a decent multimedia experience.
 New 4k monitors have some of the same features as high-end TVs, including support for HDR and even local dimming for better dark room performance.
 Monitors typically have extremely low input lag, and most have fast response times for clear motion.

-We've reviewed 42 monitors, and below you'll find our top picks for the 5 best ones for multimedia that are available for purchase in 2018.
+We've reviewed 60 monitors, and below you'll find our recommendations for the best multimedia monitors that are available for purchase in 2019.

-Unfortunately, the LG 27UK650 doesn't perform as well in a dark room.
-It has mediocre native contrast, and mediocre black uniformity.
-It also doesn't have a local dimming feature.
-Overall, it is a great monitor that should please most people, regardless of usage.
+Unfortunately, the 27UK650 doesn't look as good in a dark room, as it can't produce true blacks and has mediocre black uniformity.
+Overall though, it is a very good monitor that should please most people.

 If you like the LG 27UK650 but would prefer a larger screen, then take a look at the LG 32UD99.
 There are very few differences between the two.
 Both have a great 4k screen, FreeSync support, and 60 Hz refresh rate.
 They also have nearly identical low input lag and the same great response time.
 The 32UD99 has a slightly wider color gamut, in SDR and HDR, and has extra USB ports that allow it to be used as a USB hub.